 OPENING OF THE NEW PIER AT BOURNEMOUTH.

-Upon alighting his lordship was met on the platform by the members of the Local Board of Commissioners, Town’s Interest Committee, &c., where a short and appropriate address of welcome was read and presented by Major- General Burrows.
+Upon alighting his lordship was met on the platform by the members of the Local Board of Commissioners, where a short and appropriate address of welcome was read and presented by Major- General Burrows.

-His lordship, sheriffs, &c., were then driven to the Royal Bath Hotel, which was most tastefully and elaborately arranged by Mr. Cotes, the proprietor, for the reception of the distinguished party.
+His lordship, sheriffs, &c., were then driven to the Royal Bath Hotel, which was most tastefully and elaborately arranged for the reception of the distinguished party.

-After enjoying the pier for some time, the distinguished party returned to their carriages and proceeded to the Winter Gardens, where a splendid luncheon was provided by Mr. Hoare, of the Criterion Hotel, Mr. F. Godfrey’s well-known band performing a choice selection of music in the grounds.
+After enjoying the pier for some time, the distinguished party returned to their carriages and proceeded to the Winter Gardens, where a splendid luncheon was provided by the Criterion Hotel, Mr. F. Godfrey’s well-known band performing a choice selection of music.

 To look at Bournemouth on Wednesday it seems impossible to imagine that only about 40 years ago it could have been a barren heath, called “Decoy Pond.”
 The town has certainly come out handsomely, and the result must be to bring this magnificent health resort into prominent notice.